IAAR-Shanghai/FastMem/README.md

 ## Acknowledgement
-Our code have been developed based on [Consistency Models]([https://github.com/openai/consistency_models](https://github.com/tatsu-lab/stanford_alpaca)).
+Our code have been developed based on [Alpaca]([https://github.com/openai/consistency_models](https://github.com/tatsu-lab/stanford_alpaca)).
 We thank this valuable work.

 ## Contact Us